grannycart/by-sound-alone_source/full-draft-manuscripts/manuscript_draft-subworld_book1.md

 Ten minutes later she got the control room's attention again.
 "Captain Percy, they are definitely gaining on us, but very slowly."

 "Fuck."
 Percy said to Hemi.
-"They must be running at their maximum underwater speed as well, and it sounds like it's a fuckin' hair faster than ours.
+"They must be running at their maximum underwater speed as well, and it sounds like it's a fuckin' hair faster than ours --- un-fuckin'-believable with that ram on the front.
 How far to the end of the shelf Hemi?"

 Hemi shrugged.
 "10, 20 minutes maybe?"

 Percy took her pack of cigarillos from the wall and put one to her lips and lit it.
-She smoked it rapidly from the hand that held it.
+She smoked it rapidly, repeatedly raising and lowering the hand that held it.
 She put her other hand up and tightly wrapped it in the hanging leather strap.
-She never looked away from the depth-under-keel gauge, willing it to climb.
+She never looked away from the depth-under-keel gauge --- willing it to climb.

-Bastian took one hand off the shining stainless steel dive plane control wheel at a time and wiped the moisture of his palms on his pants.
+Bastian took one hand off the stainless dive plane control wheel at a time and wiped the moisture of his palms on his pants.
 Hemi patted his shoulder with a heavy hand.

 Suddenly the ship-to-ship radio lit up.
 "To unidentified submarine running north-north-east at 27.5 degrees.
 You are herby notified that you are required to stop your boat and surface for inspection."
 This announcement was followed by the string of generalized Authority rights and treaties they were familiar with from previous encounters with the sub with the ram.